 All students are expected to adhere to the school's standards of academic honesty.
 Cheating/plagiarism will not be tolerated.
-The Graduate School of Public Health's policy on academic integrity, which is based on the University policy, is available online in the Pitt Public Health Academic Handbook www.publichealth.pitt.edu/home/academics/academicrequirements.
-The policy includes obligations for faculty and students, procedures for adjudicating violations, and other critical information.
+The Graduate School of Public Health's policy on academic integrity, which is based on the University policy, is available online in the Pitt Public Health Academic Handbook Academic Handbook | School of Public Health (pitt.edu) The policy includes obligations for faculty and students, procedures for adjudicating violations, and other critical information.
 Please take the time to read this policy.
-All new students must complete the Pitt Public Health online Academic Integrity Module in your first seester.
-You must email a certificate of completion of each module to the Program Office.
+As a new student, you must complete the Pitt Public Health online Academic Integrity Module in your first semester.
+You must email a certificate of completion of each module to the Academic Administrator.